Spc-Marcus/M2-IDM-PROJET/README.md

 Langium does not provide a visitor pattern by default.
 To avoid creating the patten manually, you can use an external library: [langium-visitor](https://www.npmjs.com/package/langium-visitor).
-To use it, you will need to install it in your project with `npm i langium-visitor`.
+To use it, you will need to install it in your project with `npm i -D langium-visitor`.
 You can then add a new script command in your `package.json` file to generate the visitor: `"langium:visitor": "langium-visitor"`.
 The library will use the JSON grammar compiled by Langium from you `.langium` files to automatically generate the visitor interfaces.
 More information about how to plug the visitor to your Langium project can be found on the [Github repository](https://github.com/theogiraudet/langium-visitor).